|Course #||Title||Credit Hours||Prerequisites|

 - In addition to your course work you are urged to gain some experience shadowing a physician assistant either during the school year or over the summer.

-- There are both bachelors and master's programs.
-The profession is moving toward the master's degree, but currently have no vocational advantages.
+- There are both bachelors and master's programs, but the profession is moving toward the master's degree.

 - If you study abroad the SAFEST strategy is to take ALL prerequisite courses for professional school in the U.S., which may require you to take courses in the U.S. over the summer, preferably at a 4 year institution.
 However, if this is extremely difficult for your situation, check with the professional schools you wish to attend to see if they will accept courses taken abroad and if so, get their response in writing.
 Also if you have a Biology POE and will not have BI 207 by the time you go abroad, check with the Biology Department to see if there is a Cell and Molecular course you can take abroad that will enable you to take upper level biology offerings at Juniata your senior year that require BI 207 (ex.
 Physiology, Immunology, and Microbiology).